-To put it simply, there are ONLY 3 Legal ways to aquire an AR pistol in California.
+To put it simply, there are ONLY 2 Legal ways to acquire an AR pistol in California.

-They must originate their life in one of three ways:
+They must originate their life in one of two ways:

 Some friendly advice:

-Law enforcement officers are great wonderful people (my father was one), but they are human and they can't possibly know all laws and in my experience, no law enforcement officer knows all the subtle details of the minefield of firearms laws, especially here in California.
-Most people (LEOs too) don't know it's legal to manufacture your own firearm (from an 80% receiver for example) and also that there is no requirement to place a make, model or serial number on it as is required of us manufacturers.
+Law enforcement officers are great wonderful people (my father was one) but they are human and they can not possibly know all laws.
+It has been my experience no law enforcement officer knows all the subtle details of the minefield of firearms laws, especially here in California.

-Now, remember most LEOs, don't know all the laws and many may look at this AR pistol which most have never seen as being something that just can't be legal, not here in CA.
+Accordingly, many officers may look at an AR pistol which most have never seen as being something that just can't be legal, not here in CA.